ysqyang/Deep_Learning_Transmitter_Signals/README.md

 --data_dir: directory in which the original data files are located; defaults to the same dir as the script
 --num_sequences_per_file: the number of sequences to extract from each file; defaults to 5000

-Once the arguments are specified, the program extracts args.num_sequences_per_file sequences from each file at random offsets and writes them to an output file named '\<mode\>_r<sensor_type>'.
+Once the arguments are specified, the program extracts args.num_sequences_per_file sequences from each file at random offsets and writes them to an output file named "\<mode\>_r/<sensor_type/>".
+This file name will be recognized by run.py or serve.py.
 Each extracted sequence has a fixed length specified by a constant from run.py and represents a training instance.
 A label (i.e., transmitter type 0 or 1) is added at the beginning of each sequence written to facilitate training and evaluation.

 ## Training and evaluation